SHRED: 3D Shape Region Decomposition with Learned Local Operations: Experiments

 We plot the trade-off that each method makes between region quality (region purity, Y-axis) and region granularity (number of regions, X-axis) in Figure \ref{fig:reg_vs_cov}.
 The solid line and circles indicate in-domain averages, while the dotted line and stars indicate out-domain averages.
 Methods that produce better region decompositions will be closer to the top-left corner.

 SHRED can vary the granularity of its output decomposition by modulating the merge-threshold (Section \ref{sec:met_merge}); we leverage this property to plot SHRED decomposition results as a curve, varying the merge-threshold from 0.01 to 0.99.
 Notice that this SHRED curve forms a Pareto frontier, dominating all other comparison methods in terms of region purity (Y-axis) at any level of decomposition granularity (X-axis).
 This demonstrates that, irrespective of the desired granularity, SHRED finds region decompositions that better respect the GT part regions compared with any baseline methods.
 Importantly, this trend holds on both in-domain and out-domain categories, indicating that SHRED has learned decomposition policies that generalize well to novel types of shapes.
-We provide additional results, including ablated versions of SHRED, and different intermediate stages of baseline methods, in the supplemental material.
+We provide additional results for different stages of baseline methods in the supplemental material.